top of page

 Find a Local or Virtual Group

-NSA Chapters are available across the country and online.
-Visit the Chapter Locator tool on our website to find a group that fits your location and schedule.
+NSA Chapters are available nationwide and online.
+Use the Chapter Locator tool on our website to find a group that fits your location and schedule.

 Attend a Meeting

-Meetings are always free, welcoming, and inclusive, with no pressure to speak.
-You can participate as much or as little as you feel comfortable.
+Meetings are always free and welcoming.
+You are not pressured to speak; participate as much or as little as you feel comfortable.

 Engage and Connect

-We encourage participants to take the opportunity to share your experiences, listen to others, and build supportive relationships.
+We encourage participants to share their experiences, listen to others, and build supportive relationships.
+This connection enhances personal growth and understanding.

 Get Involved in Advocacy and Events

-Many NSA Chapters organize events, workshops, and advocacy initiatives to spread awareness and empower members.
+Many NSA Chapters organize events, workshops, and advocacy initiatives.
+These activities spread awareness and empower members.

 Frequently Asked Questions About NSA Chapters